 My mother bought drawing books for me to practice with.
 They were instructional manuals.
 “Here is how to draw a pelican steps one through four.”
 My high school art teacher was a saving grace.
 She had us kid drawing all the time!
 Her motto was “Style with discipline.”
 And then there was Jon Michel, my drawing professor at the College of Charleston.
 His motto might have been more like “Discipline with more discipline.”
 Much of his class at the time was devoted to drawing cardboard boxes in various arrangements.
 Nothing teaches students line, proportion, scale, and the healing power of Bourbon like drawing a box with precision.

-Your living space and studio space are just special— just quietly and humbly special.
-I’m fascinated by how we define our spaces.
+Your living space and studio space are simply special.
 Can you tell us about some of your favorite things in there?

 My home is my sanctuary and so my studio is my sanctum sanctorum.
 It is the coolest room in the summer and warmest in the winter; two windows that open to eastern sea breezes and a warm flood of sunlight; a work spa.
 And over the years I have had the pleasure of shaping the small lawn and garden behind the house where I live.
 From this I have learned that, when digging anywhere on the Peninsula, odds favor an archeological find of one kind or another.
 The ground gives up eighteenth or early nineteenth century porcelain every time I work it.
 I have saved everything I have found and show the fragments in display jars in my living room.
 I see them when I wake in the morning and when I go to bed at night; when I come and when I go.
 The past is present in a very real way, all around, every day.